artifacthub/hub/docs/repositories.md

 ## Tekton tasks repositories

 Artifact Hub is able to process Tekton tasks listed in [Tekton catalog repositories](https://github.com/tektoncd/catalog#catalog-structure).
-Repositories are expected to be hosted in Github or Gitlab.
+Repositories are expected to be hosted in Github, Gitlab or Bitbucket.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`